Aspects of Child Custody in India Dealt By Chandigarh Advocates

 But in case you are contesting the issue of child custody, you need to approach the courts.
-In India those who are less than 18 years are supposed to have a legal guardian.
+In India, those who are less than 18 years are supposed to have a legal guardian.
 The person who is given the responsibility of guardianship has to take care of the needs of the child.
-In some cases, both parents will be given custody of child though physical custody may rests only with one parent.
-This decision is taken by the court in the best interests of the child.
+In some cases, both parents will be given custody of child though physical custody may rest only with one parent.
+This decision is taken by the court in the best interest of the child.

 Custody is not determined primarily by financials status of the parent but rather by the capacity for a secure and safe environment.
 A non-earning mother will not be denied custody but rather a father will be asked to provide child support expenses to her.

 Mostly the mother is provided custody of children of tender age.
-But when child reaches discernable age, his /her wishes will be considered by the court to grant custody and access.
-But the notion that the father will be given uncontested custody of child after a particular age is wrong.
-Senior lawyers in Chandigarh high court will vouch for this fact.
+But when the child reaches discernable age, his /her wishes will be considered by the court to grant custody and access.
+But the notion that the father will be given uncontested custody of the child after a particular age is wrong.
+Senior lawyers in Chandigarh High Court will vouch for this fact.

 The main factor determining custody is the welfare of the child.
 This includes questions like: